zetenynagy/dsc.max/README.md

 # DSC_Max
-A Max/MSP patcher for using Sony DualSense controllers as input devices in the Max environment via HID.
+A preconfigured Max/MSP patcher for using Sony DualSense controllers as input devices in the Max environment via HID.

 **Features:**
 * Analog stick absolute position detection